razshare/frizzante-docs/docs/request-handlers.md

 Json bodies can be read and decoded with `frz.ReceiveJson()`.

-This method is a bit different that the others because it doesn't return a value, instead it takes in an object and projects the contents of the json onto said object.
+This function is a bit different that the others because it doesn't return a value, instead it takes in an object and projects the contents of the json onto said object.

 ```go